Agriculture Internship Position at Heartland Farm

-Duties: Forty hours of garden/farm work per week, cooking lunch approximately once every other week, and additional hours as needed for representing Heartland Farm at the Farmer’s Market.
+Duties: Forty hours of garden/farm work per week, cooking lunch approximately once every other week, and additional hours as needed for representing Heartland Farm at the Farmer’s Market and other venues.

 Compensation: Free private room and board with shared common space and $25 per week for personal groceries/expenses, as well as access to farm produce as available.

 How to apply: Please send your resume, the phone numbers and email addresses of two references, and a short letter explaining why you would like this internship to firstname.lastname@example.org.
 Multiple positions are available and applications are accepted on an on-going basis.